PT-ankle

 How Hybrid?

-Students come to campus to learn psychomotor skills in lab immersions, six times (two weeks each) the first year while concurrently engaging with faculty and classmates in virtual synchronous and asynchronous course activities.
-During the second-year students begin to participate in clinical education internship experiences and come to campus for two lab immersions.
+Students will come to campus to learn psychomotor skills in lab immersions, four times (two weeks each) the first year while concurrently engaging with faculty and classmates in virtual synchronous and asynchronous course activities.
+During the second-year students begin to participate in clinical education internship experiences and come to campus for four lab immersions.
 See our sample academic calendar.
 This learning style is highly collaborative, engaging, and rigorous; the accelerated, hybrid curriculum requires the student to be a self-starter, highly organized, motivated and open to learning in new ways.

 Our Commitment to Diversity and Belonging

-BGSU School of Physical Therapy is committed to establishing and supporting a diverse community of students, educators, and staff to meet needs of the physical therapist workforce and patients they serve.
+BGSU School of Physical and Occupational Therapy is committed to establishing and supporting a diverse community of students, educators, and staff to meet needs of the physical therapist workforce and patients they serve.
 We value all dimensions of diversity.
 We respect the values, beliefs, and opinions of all community members.
 We believe that a diverse learning community is a stronger community for the public good.

-BGSU DPT and the School of Physical Therapy recognize and support a very broad definition of diversity: Diversity can include, but is not limited to; race and ethnicity, culture, religious background, geography (rural, urban, regional), gender identity, sexual orientation, physical abilities, neurodivergence, backgrounds and experiences, age/generation, veteran status, and family structures.
+BGSU DPT and the School of Physical and Occupational Therapy recognize and support a very broad definition of diversity: Diversity can include, but is not limited to; race and ethnicity, culture, religious background, geography (rural, urban, regional), gender identity, sexual orientation, physical abilities, neurodivergence, backgrounds and experiences, age/generation, veteran status, and family structures.

 Our program is committed to addressing health disparities and social determinants of health.
 All BGSU DPT students will do at least one clinical education experience in a medically underserved area of the United States.
 Health disparities or social determinants of health can refer to but are not limited to-- a type of health difference that is closely linked with social, economic, educational, and/or, environmental disadvantage.